SerbiaLast Updated: April 2014

 - Marriage Certificate, if applicable;

-- Evidence of employment, income, assets and home;
+- Evidence of employment, income, assets and property;

-- Evidence that prospective adoptive parents meet the U.S. adoption requirements (I-171H is accepted);
+- Evidence that prospective adoptive parents meet the U.S. adoption requirements;

 - Evidence of U.S. citizenship (passport);

-- Photographs of adoptive parents (two 3.5 by 4.5 cm passport photos each).
+- Photographs of adoptive parents (two 3.5 by 4.5 cm passport photos of each parent).

-NOTE: Additional documents may be requested.
-All documents must to be translated into Serbian by a court certified translator.
+Note: Additional documents may be requested.
+All documents must be translated into Serbian by a court certified translator.

-The Serbian adoption authority arranges the issuance of a new birth certificate for adopted children.
-Following the adoption, local authorities will also erase the names of the biological parents from the registry books and make a new entry with the names of the adopting parents.
+The Serbian adoption authorities arrange the issuance of a new birth certificate for adopted children.
+Following the adoption, local authorities will also replace the names of the biological parents in the registry books with the names of the adopting parents.
 Please note that the child's first name cannot be changed in Serbia.
-Should the U.S. adoptive parents wish to change the child's name, they must do so through a separate U.S. court process after returning to the United States.
-Authorities will also issue an Adoption Decree (Resenje o usvojenju) which includes the child's history and details of the adoption process, birth certificate, and passport.
+Should the U.S. adoptive parents wish to change the child's first name, they must do so through a separate U.S. court process after returning to the United States.
+The Center for Social Work will issue an Adoption Decree (Resenje o usvojenju), and arrange for issuance of the birth certificate and Serbian passport.